tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.framework.md

 *  <b>`trainable`</b>: If `True` also add the variable to the graph collection `GraphKeys.TRAINABLE_VARIABLES` (see tf.Variable).
 *  <b>`collections`</b>: A list of collection names to which the Variable will be added.
-    Note that the variable is always also added to the tf.GraphKeys.VARIABLES and MODEL_VARIABLES collections.
+    Note that the variable is always also added to the `GraphKeys.VARIABLES` and `GraphKeys.MODEL_VARIABLES` collections.
 *  <b>`caching_device`</b>: Optional device string or function describing where the Variable should be cached for reading.
 Defaults to the Variable's device.